openconfig/ygnmi/README.md

 # ygnmi
 ## Introduction

-ygnmi is a set of tools consisting of the following:

-* A Go gNMI client library based on [ygot](github.com/openconfig/ygot)-generated code.
-* A generator whose input is a set of YANG modules and output is ygot Go structs and a path library that can be used for making gNMI queries.
+ygnmi is a A Go gNMI client library based on [ygot](github.com/openconfig/ygot)-generated code.
+It includes a generator whose input is a set of YANG modules and output is ygot Go structs and a path library that can be used for making gNMI queries.

 This project is under active development and does not provide any compatibility or stability guarantees.